billdueber/jruby_threach/README.markdown

 **Spurious warning**  As of this writing, breaking out of a `threach` loop (by calling `break` in the passed block) causes JRuby to print a warning of the form, 'Exception in thread "RubyThread-44: samples.rb:1"org.JRuby.exceptions.JumpException$BreakJump'.
 Hopefully this can be tracked down and eliminated by the JRuby team.

+## CHANGES

+* 0.4.0 Changed signature of Threach::MultiEnum.new to put no. threads up front.

 ## Contributing to JRuby_threach